Impact of Metal Cation on Chiral Properties of 2D Halide Perovskites: Results and discussion

 where $V$ is the unit cell volume, $s^{\alpha}_{\mathbf{q}, \sigma}$ the phonon angular momentum, $v^\beta_{\mathbf{q}, \sigma}$ the phonon group velocity, and $f_{0}$ the Bose-Einstein distribution.
 Eqn.~\ref{eq:volumetric_angular_momentum_generation} holds in the uniform relaxation time approximation, with $\tau$ the phonon relaxation time.
 The response tensor is $\alpha^{\alpha \beta}$, the components of which are given in superscripts ($\alpha, \beta = x, y, z$).
 For the \triplescrew{} space group this tensor is purely diagonal, i.e. $\alpha^{\alpha \beta} = 0$ ($\alpha \neq \beta$), with unequal diagonal elements $\alpha^{xx} \neq \alpha^{yy} \neq \alpha^{zz}$.

 In Figure~\ref{fig:angular_momentum_generation} we show the temperature dependence of the response tensor for \smbapb{} and \smbasn{}.
 Since all curves level off at around \SI{150}{\K}, this confirms that it is primarily the low energy phonons that contribute to the effect.
 Examining the response tensors at \SI{300}{\K}, we find that the \ch{Pb}-based compound (Figure~\ref{fig:angular_momentum_generation}a-c) appears to only generate an appreciable amount of angular momentum in the $x$-direction ($\alpha^{xx}_{\ch{Pb}} \gg \alpha^{yy}_{\ch{Pb}} \approx \alpha^{zz}_{\ch{Pb}}$).
 In contrast, the \ch{Sn}-based compound (Figure~\ref{fig:angular_momentum_generation}e-g) generates substantially smaller amounts of angular momentum in the $x$-direction ($\alpha^{xx}_{\ch{Pb}} \gg \alpha^{xx}_{\ch{Sn}}$), with, like the Pb-based compound, the $y$- and $z$-directions also not generating large amounts of angular momentum ($\alpha^{xx}_{\ch{Sn}} \approx \alpha^{yy}_{\ch{Sn}} \approx \alpha^{zz}_{\ch{Sn}}$).
+We highlight that the amount of angular momentum generated in \smbapb{} is large enough to be experimentally observable through macroscopic rigid-body rotation of small crystals, whereas it is not in \smbasn{} as detailed in SM Note 8~\cite{supplementalMaterial}.

 The difference in the $\alpha^{xx}$ response tensor of \smbapb{} and \smbasn{} arises from different contributions of the various parts of the phonon spectrum.
 For \smbapb{}, the main part of the response $\alpha^{xx}$ originates from the three lowest frequency branches of phonons, the other branches contribute very little (Figure~\ref{fig:angular_momentum_generation}a).
 As a result, the response of the \ch{Pb}-based perovskite is dominated by the low-energy phonon branches.
 For \smbasn{} the group of lowest three frequency branches and the group of slightly higher energy phonon branches each provide a substantial contribution to $\alpha^{xx}$.
 However, the contributions of the two groups have opposite sign (Figure~\ref{fig:angular_momentum_generation}e), and largely compensate one another.
 The net result is that the \ch{Sn}-based perovskite generates a negligible amount of angular momentum under a temperature gradient.